Katieneff/UART-Battleship/README.md

 ![alt text](https://github.com/Katieneff/UART-Battleship/blob/master/hardware.png "Hardware Design for UART")

 This image shows the top level hardware design for the UART.
-The Verilog code is found in ```src/```.
+The Verilog code is found in ```hardware/```.

 ##Software Design

-The C code for the gameplay is found in the file ```software/battleship_with_sram/hello_world_small.c```.
-The names were not changed because Eclipse for NIOS II was uncooperative when we did not start with a template file that was prenamed.
+The C code for the gameplay is found in the file ```software/battleship.c```.
+This file would need to be reconfigured with the NIOS II IDE to download properly onto the FPGA.